lua-rocks/proto/readme.md

 For detailed API see [init.lua](init.lua), examples in [example.lua](example.lua).

-The last thing you should notice is that `proto.link(t, ...)` and `proto(t, ...)` are not functionally different, but if you are using language server such as `sumneko.lua`, then the longer variant is better for you, because this server is not smart enough (yet) to parse metatables.

 ## Recommended extensions for VSCodium

 + `sumneko.lua` - smart tips on all my functions and more